-As noted earlier, many of the identities involving $3$- and $4$-cycles established in \cite{mantelos2026determinantally} are no longer directly applicable in the present setting due to the possibility of vanishing values.
-In this section, we derive new identities that are specifically adapted to this more general framework.
-Although simple in form, these results prove to be powerful tools, allowing us to overcome key obstacles that arise from the relaxation of the non-vanishing hypothesis.
+As noted earlier, many of the identities involving $3$-cycles and $4$-cycles established in \cite{mantelos2026determinantally} are no longer directly applicable in the present setting due to the possibility of vanishing values.
+In this section, we derive two new identities that are specifically adapted to this more general framework.
+Although simple in form, these identities prove to be powerful tools later on in our analysis.